efatto/e-account/stock_remove_widget_remaining_day/README.rst

 |badge1| |badge2| |badge3|

-This module remove widget remaining_days to picking.
+This module remove widget remaining_days from picking and MRP.

 **Table of contents**